-Failure to establish effective internal controls at all State agencies regarding financial reporting for the preparation of the CAFR and the SEFA prevents the State from completing an audit in accordance with timelines set forth in OMB Circular A-133, which may result in the suspension of Federal funding.
-Delays in financial reporting decreases the usefulness of such information.
-(Finding Code No. 2013-001, 12-1, 11-1, 10-1, 09-2, 08-2, 07-2)
+Failure to establish effective internal controls at all State agencies regarding financial reporting for the preparation of the CAFR prevents the State from completing an audit in a timely manner and delays in financial reporting decreases the usefulness of such information.
+(Finding Code No. 2014-001, 2013-001, 12-1, 11-1, 10-1, 09-2, 08-2, 07-2)

-We recommend the Office of the Governor and the Office of the State Comptroller continue to work together to resolve the State's inability to produce timely and accurate GAAP basis financial information and a Statewide SEFA.
+We recommend the Office of the Governor and the Office of the State Comptroller continue to work together to resolve the State's inability to produce timely and accurate GAAP basis financial information.